-Of course there are financial implications at work.
+Of course, there are financial implications at work.
 Not all cities are affordable in the same ways.
-But the inquiry, “Where in this universe will I continue my existence?” is surely more of a personal question than a finance question, no?
+But the inquiry, “Where in this universe will I continue my existence?” is surely more of a personal question than a financial question, no?

-One of the reasons why the FIRE movement is so exciting is that many financially independent people choose to completely uproot themselves.
-The term “geographic arbitrage” is used to describe people who earn their money in a high-cost area, but then live their life in a low-cost area.
+One of the reasons why the FIRE movement is so exciting is that many financially independent people choose to uproot themselves completely.
+The term “geographic arbitrage” is used to describe people who earn their money in a high-cost area but then live their life in a low-cost area.

 $750,000 might be a small retirement nest egg in NYC.
 But it would provide a lavish life in Buenos Aires or Bratislava.
 These two international cities have costs of living that are 34% and 48%, respectively, of New York’s.